sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 => (create-cluster test-cluster ec2-service)
 {% endhighlight %}

-The logs you see flying by are Pallet's communications with the nodes in the cluster.
+The logs you see flying by are Pallet's SSH communications with the nodes in the cluster.
 After startup, Pallet uses your local SSH key to gain passwordless access to each node.

-### Testing ###
+### Running Word Count ###

-Go to EC2 console, get the public DNS address of the jobtracker.
-Go to address:50030, you'll see hadoop running.
+Once `create-cluster` returns, it's time to log in and run a MapReduce job.
+Head over to the [EC2 Console](https://console.aws.amazon.com/ec2/), log in, and click "Instances" on the left.
+You should see four nodes running; click on the node whose security group contains "jobtracker", and scroll the lower pane down to retrieve the public DNS address for the node.
+It'll look something like

+    ec2-50-17-103-174.compute-1.amazonaws.com

+I'll refer to this address as `jobtracker.com`.
+Point your browser to `jobtracker.com:50030`, and you'll see jobtracker console for mapreduce jobs. `jobtracker.com:50070` points to the namenode console, with information about HDFS.

+Head into a terminal and run the following commands:

+     $ ssh jobtracker.com (insert actual address, enter yes to continue connecting)
+     $ sudo su - hadoop

+(That's as far as I am for now!)

 Download a text file.
 Show how to run a sample word count in MapReduce, as shown in [this blog post](http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-multi-node-cluster/#running-a-mapreduce-job).
 Get it back [like this](http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-single-node-cluster/#retrieve-the-job-result-from-hdfs).